amattwithers/acta-publica/README.md

-# papers
+# acta-publica
-Papers is an application designed to help researchers track, organise &amp; read papers on ArXiV.
+acta-publica is an application designed to help researchers track, organise &amp; read papers on ArXiV.